skwoo/ax5ui-kernel/README.md

 ### jQuery
 Faster development of the UI plug-in, in order to be more rational, we use the jQuery library.
 The role of the jQuery library in AX5UI is, the DOM Element "looking, erase, add to, to connect the events."
-It is used for. jQuery is, JS library that most of developers around the world are using (http://jquery.com/).
+It is used for. jQuery is a JS library that most of developers around the world are using (http://jquery.com/).

 ###Bootstrap